 In Australia, written records of the interview created by internal or external lawyers for the purpose of advising the company will usually be privileged.
 This is not the case for notes taken by the interviewee, or any ‘support person’ brought into the interview by the interviewee.
 The only exception is where notes are created by the interviewee’s appointed legal representative, who has attended the interview for the purpose of advising the interviewee.
 Those notes will ordinarily be privileged in the hands of the interviewee, but not the company.

 The investigations team should also consider whether it is useful to record the interview, or obtain a signed written statement from the interviewee reflecting the evidence given during the interview.
 In the event the interview was recorded, the team should also consider whether to request that the interviewee sign a transcript of the interview, verifying its accuracy.
 The assessment of how to record the interview may be influenced by views about the prospect of future regulatory or litigious activity.
-Unlike some other jurisdictions, it is not yet commonplace for Australian regulators to request access to written statements or notes of witness interviews produced in the course of internal investigations; any such requests are typically met with claims of privilege.
-The more typical course is for Australian regulators to exercise their compulsory powers to conduct their own interview processes.
-However, companies should bear in mind the possibility of such requests, particularly if the subject matter of the investigation involves multi-jurisdictional issues, where regulators in other jurisdictions may have different practices and different rules as to the availability of privilege claims may apply.
+The more typical course has been for Australian regulators to exercise their compulsory powers to conduct their own interview processes, rather than request access to written statements or notes of witness interviews produced in the course of internal investigations (which requests are typically met with claims of privilege).
+However, there have been recent shifts in this position, where companies have sometimes agreed to provide output from internal investigations to regulators under a ‘limited waiver’ structure, or where regulators have shown a preparedness to challenge privilege claims made over notes taken during internal investigations (the litigation by the Australian Securities and Investments Commission against AMP Limited challenging privilege claims in such notes, which settled in March 2019 prior to hearing, being one example).
+Accordingly, companies should bear these possibilities in mind when conducting internal investigations.
+Even if privilege over such materials is maintained in Australia, if the subject matter of the investigation involves multi-jurisdictional issues, regulators in other jurisdictions may have different practices, and different rules as to the availability of privilege claims may apply.